allianz/ng-aquila/projects/ng-aquila/src/modal/modal.md

 alias: dialog
 ---

 The `NxDialogService` can be used to open modals from components or predefined templates.

+The class `nx-modal-margin-bottom` can be used to get the correct vertical spacing for the elements withing the modal.

 **Important:** Please note that the module for this component depends on the Angular animations module, so in case you do not already have it, you need to explicitly import the `BrowserModule` and `BrowserAnimationsModule` in your app.module.